BananaPukeh/ac3-video-converter/readme.md

 # AC3 Video Converter
 This is a tool for automatically converting your media library to AC3 or EAC3 audio codec.
 It uses FFMPEG to convert the files.
+*The AC3 codec stands for Dolby Digital and the EAC3 codec stands for Dolby Digital Plus.*

 ## Features
 - Convert `AAC` to `AC3`